 Hating the Germans and other things Brits should just let go of now

-BRITAIN has a proud history of dwelling on the past.
-But as we enter the season of goodwill here are some things we as a nation should probably have let go of a while back.
+BRITAIN has a proud history of unreasonably dwelling on the past, but as we advance into the 21st century these are the grievances we should just let go of:

 Hating the Germans

 It’s time to face facts, Britain – we’re useless at the Winter Olympics and always will be.
-Yes, Torvill and Dean won our hearts sliding on their knees like kids at a wedding reception to the Bolero, but, newsflash, that was 36 years ago.
+Yes, Torvill and Dean won our hearts sliding on their knees like kids at a wedding reception to Ravel’s Bolero, but that was 36 years ago.
 Yes, we did win the curling that time, but is sweeping really a sport?

 Taking soap opera plots seriously

 Undoubtedly that chap shouldn’t have driven Gail Platt into the Corrie canal.
 Yes, Dirty Den shouldn’t have treated Angie that way, and no, Trevor shouldn’t have force-fed Little Mo gravy.
+Whatever murder’s currently being lied about?
+Also wrong.
 However talking about soap stories as if they’re real is deeply weird, as is the press hounding long-forgotten actors to get an unflattering picture when they’ve just popped out for a Twix.

 Eurovision

 Saturday afternoon trips to the high street just aren’t the same these days.
-Firstly, because you don’t go, and secondly because there’s no Woolworths.
-However it closed back in 2008 and these days do we really need a shop that sold a huge range of stuff but of questionable quality?
+Firstly, because you don’t go, and secondly because there’s no shops except vape shops.
+The high street’s been dying for decades now, and do you really miss it?
 We’ve got Amazon now, which doesn’t have sticky carpets.

 A day in the wretched life of a Red Wall voter, by a Guardian writer